amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth.md

 Using OAuth 2.0 for authentication offers several advantages compared to traditional API keys, including:

-- **Flexible and least-privilege access**: Developers can request permission for a limited set of OAuth scopes, rather than having an all-or-nothing access.
+- **Flexible and least-privilege access**: Developers can request permission for a limited set of OAuth scopes, rather than having all-or-nothing access.
 - **Avoid copy-pasting API keys**: OAuth 2.0 provides a secure and seamless grant flow for exchanging credentials.
 - **Avoid API key rotations**: OAuth 2.0 uses short-lived access tokens.
-These tokens are automatically replaced in minutes.
+These tokens are automatically rotated in minutes.
 - **Simplified auditing**: Each integration has its own identity, making it easy to trace API calls back to the integration invoking the API call.

 ## Build an OAuth 2.0 Integration